moven/jobs/full-stack.md

 To succeed in this role, you’ll need these skills in your toolbox:

-* Experience building mobile apps with the latest React Native
+* Experience building mobile apps
 * Experience building APIs using Node.js and relational databases
 * Exposure to AWS or similar cloud computing platforms
 * B.S. in Computer Science, a related field, or equivalent work experience

 To excel in this role, you should possess some technical leadership skills:

 * Experience conducting code reviews and mentoring junior engineers
 * An understanding of current software engineering best practices

 Want to really knock our socks off?
 We’re particularly looking for these skills: